GraniteLabsAI/granitelabs-site/docs/ai-systems/index.md

 The AI layer sits between motion detection and alerting:

+    Camera Feed → Motion Trigger → AI Confirmation → Alert or Cancel

 When motion fires, Blue Iris sends the frame to the AI engine.
-If the AI confirms a recognized object above the confidence threshold, the alert proceeds.
+If the AI confirms a recognized object above the confidence threshold,
+the alert proceeds.
 If not, the alert is cancelled.

 This is the primary mechanism for reducing false alerts on all cameras.